 Areas of application of Ashwagandha in traditional medicine at a glance:

 Furthermore, Ashwagandha is used in various cultures not only to increase fertility in men - the root is also said to be used as a pain reliever (analgesic) and antipyretic (antipyretic).

-Nonetheless, further studies are required to confirm the effectiveness of the areas of application mentioned above.
+Nevertheless, further studies are needed to confirm the effect of the areas of application mentioned above.
 Fortunately, Ashwagandha has also come into the focus of many researchers in this country, who are taking a closer look at the root extract in order to find evidence for the health-related statements.

 The use of ashwagandha goes back incredibly long.
 As you already learned in the last section, the plant is used in traditional medicine both to maintain and to improve cognitive performance.
 According to studies, the plant could even show effects on people who suffer from mild cognitive impairment (MCI: Mild cognitive impairment).13

 Some Far Eastern cultures even assume that Ashwagandha can help restore nerve cells (neuronal regeneration).14 Since you want to call up your cognitive performance on a daily basis and continuously improve it, further studies dealing with neuronal regeneration with Ashwagandha could be of particular interest to biohackers.